 When I first took the reel out of box and began examining it, the line roller felt rough when I gave it a spin with my finger.
 I dismissed that as some finishing imperfection that will smooth itself out with use and spooled it with line.
 Just after I finished spooling it, I touched the roller and it was hot.
 I tried to spin it but it was stuck and needed some force to start spinning again and the roughness was still there.
 It heated up because it became jammed as I spooled it and the line was rubbing on it instead of rolling with it.
 I took a closer look to see what was up

 As pointed by the red arrow, the line roller was not in the centre of the recess as it should have been.
-It was touching one of the sides and as it span it came in different degrees of contact with the wall of the recess causing the roughness until at one spot it jammed and needed a nudge to move again.
+Instead it was touching one of its sides, and as it turned it came in different degrees of contact with the wall of the recess causing that roughness, until at one point it jammed and needed a nudge to move again.

 #1 are the two sealed ball bearings the roller runs on, #2 is the retainer ring to keep the screw from becoming loose, #3 is the line roller itself, and #4 is the one piece bail wire that smoothly delivers the line to the roller without joints. #5 is the retaining screw, and this screw is what causes the problem with the roller.
 The screw is threaded to the very end, and that's a design flaw.
 When the screw is inserted in the bail arm it can play around in the hole a little bit, and because this screw is the only mechanism for centring the roller, it takes it around as it plays during assembly.
 Once the screw is fully tightened, the roller can't play around any more, but it will be at a totally random location that in my case was contacting the recess at 8 O'clock.
 I fixed this by keeping the roller centred with my fingers as I re-tightened the screw.